BwithPrashant/coffe-machine/README.md

     func GetOutletNums() int

-3. Apart from problem statement , i am assuming , client will provide outlet_id and beverage type. where order_id is sequence num,ber of outlet(0,1,2,3...n-1) , n= number of outlets
+3. Apart from problem statement , i am assuming , client will provide outlet_id and beverage type. where order_id is sequence number of outlet(0,1,2,3...n-1) , n= number of outlets

 4. There can be parallel request from machine.
     So we have maintained state of each outlet and assigned instace of statemachine for each outlet.